rails/rails/guides/source/active_record_querying.md

 ActiveModel::MissingAttributeError: missing attribute: <attribute>
 ```

-Where +&lt;attribute&gt;+ is the attribute you asked for.
-The +id+ method will not raise the +ActiveRecord::MissingAttributeError+, so just be careful when working with associations because they need the +id+ method to function properly.
+Where `&lt;attribute&gt;` is the attribute you asked for.
+The `id` method will not raise the `ActiveRecord::MissingAttributeError`, so just be careful when working with associations because they need the `id` method to function properly.

-If you would like to only grab a single record per unique value in a certain field, you can use +uniq+:
+If you would like to only grab a single record per unique value in a certain field, you can use `uniq`:

 ```ruby
 Client.select(:name).uniq